JohnBra/actix-mongodb-example/README.md

 # RUST RESTful ACTIX WEB MONGODB EXAMPLE / BOILERPLATE

 >__Warning__
+>
-> This example is quite old and the package versions of the libraries are outdated.
+> This example is quite old and the libraries are outdated.
 > I packaged this in a Docker, so it will still work, but please consider using a more timely example.

 A small rust web server example/boilerplate with RESTful CRUD functionality, utilizing actix web and mongdb.